dannysu/hakyll-blog/posts/2013-06-14-evolution-of-box.markdown

 Take our hardware for example, we've done several iterations for the AvidTap box.
 It went from a breadboard on my desk to a 3D-printed version, to a much more polished version.
-Aside from the exterior, the inners have also seen some changes and we brought the cost down even more.
+Aside from the exterior, the innards have also seen some changes and we brought the cost down even more.

 <img src="http://imagedatastore.appspot.com/ahBzfmltYWdlZGF0YXN0b3JlcgwLEgVpbWFnZRj5VQw" style="width:100%">